heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

   - validating content could be moved to Entities package class SupportedCharacters

 ## Pylint / Pytest
-The following Pylint -notificatoins were ignored in agreement with the course assistant, as style issues are not at the focus on this course (bullet points include classes in which these issues remain):
+The following Pylint -notifications were ignored in agreement with the course assistant, as style issues are not at the focus on this course (bullet points include classes in which these issues were ignored):
-- R0902: too-many-instance-attributes
+- too-many-instance-attributes
   - HuffmanCoding
   - LempelZiv
-- W0703: broad-except
-  - ExtensiveTestHandler
+- duplicate-code
+  - HuffmanCoding (creating analysis data)
+  - LempelZiv (creating analysis data)

 # Sources